towry/ts-pkgs/README.md

 # ts-pkgs

-monorepo to matain all my npm packages related to typescript/javascript development.
+monorepo to maintain all my npm packages related to typescript/javascript development.

 ## Packages